bbalog87/EAC_project_Bioinformatics/Download_genomes.md

 name did not find them because the metadata to the genome submission does not include the country name where the samples were isolated, or the country is spelled differently.

+ ### 2. Second Approach

+ In the this approach I  will :
+ 1. Download all in Genbank avaible GLASS pathogens assemblies
+ 2. Parse the BioSample IDs
+ 3. use the Biosample IDs to parse the the country name in metadata
+ 4. Retain only assembly assocaited with the EAC region